amriaz/kube-downscaler/README.rst

     Exclude namespaces from downscaling (default: kube-system), can also be configured via environment variable ``EXCLUDE_NAMESPACES``
 ``--exclude-deployments``
     Exclude specific deployments from downscaling (default: kube-downscaler, downscaler), can also be configured via environment variable ``EXCLUDE_DEPLOYMENTS``

+Note: Uptime/Downtime settings are global, they cannot be set per individual name space.

 Contributing